OPEN HEARTS OPEN MINDS OPEN DOORS

 Worship (Sundays, 9am in The New Room)

-Spiritual not Religious: Yoga & Mediation (1st & 3rd Sundays 11am-12pm in The New Room)
+Spiritual but not Religious Yoga & Mediation (1st & 3rd Sundays 11am-12pm in The New Room)

-Sacred & Profane Art Academy & El Dorado Studio Gallery Open Hours (Tuesdays & Thursdays 10am-3pm & Sundays 12pm-5pm)
+Sacred & Profane Art Gallery & El Dorado Studio Open Hours (Tuesdays & Thursdays 10am-3pm & Sundays 12pm-5pm)

 Arts Academy of Sedona is proud to present Friday Nights at the Theatre.
 Join us in the New Room for an evening of Cabaret!
-To learn more/purchase tickets here.
+To learn more/purchase tickets here: https://www.ticketleap.events/tickets/arts-academy-of-sedona/friday-night-at-the-theatre-2026

 WEEKLY SUPPORT MEETINGS (Recovery & Grief)